A Walk Among the Tombstones (film)

-A Walk Among the Tombstones is a 2014 American neo-noir action thriller film directed and written by Scott Frank, and based on the 1992 novel of the same name by Lawrence Block.
+A Walk Among the Tombstones is a 2014 American neo-noir action thriller film directed and written by Scott Frank, and based on the 1992 novel by Lawrence Block.
 It stars Liam Neeson, Dan Stevens, David Harbour, and Boyd Holbrook.
 The film was released on September 19, 2014.
 The film received mostly positive reviews from critics and grossed $62 million worldwide against a $28 million budget, making it a modest success.
 Although Frank and Neeson hoped for further adaptations, no more films have been made as of 2025.

 Plot

 One morning in 1991, alcoholic NYPD Detective Matt Scudder is drinking at his usual bar when three criminals kill the bartender in an attempted shakedown.
 Scudder pursues them and, in a chaotic gun battle, kills two and cripples the third.

 Eight years later, Scudder is retired and sober, working as an unlicensed private investigator.
 Peter Kristo, a fellow Alcoholics Anonymous member struggling with heroin addiction, introduces Scudder to his brother Kenny, a wealthy drug trafficker.
-Kenny explains that his wife Carrie was abducted, and though he delivered the ransom the kidnappers dismembered her, leaving him a recording of her brutal rape and murder.
+Kenny explains that his wife Carrie was abducted and though he delivered the ransom, the kidnappers dismembered her, leaving him a recording of her brutal rape and murder.
 Agreeing to find the killers, Scudder visits the New York Public Library to research similar murders and meets TJ, a homeless teen with a knack for detective work.

 Scudder comes across the murders of two other women: Leila Andresen, whose dismembered body was found in a pond at Green-Wood Cemetery, and Marie Gotteskind, a low-level drug dealer.
 He discerns that Leila's fiancé, Reuben Quintana, is also tied to the drug trade, and questions both him and Jonas Loogan, the cemetery groundskeeper.
 Reuben tells Scudder he saw three men grab Leila and force her into a van.
 After catching TJ following him and reluctantly enlisting his help, Scudder tails Jonas to a shack atop an apartment building across the street from Reuben's and discovers evidence Jonas was stalking Leila.
 Jonas admits he wanted to save Leila from Reuben and was approached by two men who claimed to be DEA agents, helping them kidnap Leila and fleeing when they began torturing her.
 Overcome with guilt, Jonas steps off the roof after telling Scudder that one of the kidnappers called himself Ray.